teo-tsirpanis/Farkle/designs/7.0/parser-api.md

 2. The `Transform` and `Fuse` methods were split to two interfaces, `ITransformer<TChar>` and `IFuser`.
 This helps with separation of concerns and does not require having a character type to run the fuser.
 The `ISemanticProvider` interface is now a marker interface that combines the two, and adds a covariant generic parameter of the starting symbol's return type.
 3. `Fuse` accepts a reference to a `ParserState`, allowing stateful fuses; why not?
 4. `Fuse` accepts a read-write span of the production's member values, instead of a read-only span in previous versions of Farkle.
 This allows the span to be used as a temporary buffer by the fuser; it would easily enable certain scenarios and the buffer gets discarded afterwards either way.

-Another difference is that in Farkle 7 the semantic providers return values of type `SemanticValue` instead of `object`. `SemanticValue` is a type that wraps an arbitrary value and can support storing  small value types without boxing, with the drawback that getting the value from a `SemanticValue` requires knowing a priori the value's type.
-Farkle's own semantic providers always know the type but using `SemanticValue` in general-purpose code needs caution; `SemanticValue.CreateUnsafe<string>("Hello").GetUnsafe<int>()` is undefined behavior and that's the reason for the `Unsafe` suffix in the method names.

 ### Predefined services